-- At 3:05pm ET, Ian made landfall as a Category 4 hurricane with maximum sustained winds of 150 mph. - Ian will continue to weaken as it moves inland across Central Florida and should emerge into the Atlantic as a moderate to strong tropical storm. - Ian will move northeast over Central Florida through Thursday afternoon, emerge into the Atlantic and turn north Thursday night, and pass near Northeast Florida Thursday night into Friday morning. - As Ian continues to increase in intensity, the storm will also grow in size.
+- At 11 AM EDT Wednesday, Ian was nearing landfall in Charlotte and Lee Counties.
+Maximum sustained winds are near 155 mph (Category 4).
+Weakening is forecast once Ian makes landfall, and Ian is expected be a moderate to strong tropical storm over Central Florida by Thursday morning, and remain a moderate to strong tropical storm as it emerges and passes offshore of Northeast Florida - Ian will move northeast over Central Florida through Thursday, emerge into the Atlantic and turn north Thursday night, and pass near Northeast Florida Thursday night into Friday morning. - As Ian continues to increase in intensity, the storm will also grow in size.
 Impacts can and will spread well beyond the center; therefore, it is important to not focus on the exact forecast track of Ian.